benkredda/assignment_2/README.md

 ### Node_b :
-it is a service node that, when called, prints the number of goals reached and canceled; so first the node subscribes to the topic /reaching_goal/result and gets data and calls the callback_subscriber function when a message is received on the topic /reaching_goal/result which is of type PlanningAction/Result,this function increments the global variables canceled_goals and reached_goals depending on the status message that can be an integer : 2 canceled and 3 reached. then a service is created and called to print the number of reached and canceled goals in the terminal.
+it is a service node that, when called, prints the number of goals reached and canceled; so first the node subscribes to the topic /reaching_goal/result and gets data and calls the callback_subscriber function when a message is received on the topic /reaching_goal/result which is of type PlanningAction/Result,this function increments the global variables canceled_goals and reached_goals depending on the status message that can be an integer : 2 canceled and 3 reached. then a service is created and called to print the number of reached and canceled goals in the terminal. for this reason there should be another terminal to send the request where we run the command :
+`$ rosservice call /reach_cancel_goal`
+after that the Node_b will print the number of reached and canceled goals

 ### Node_c :
 the  node subscribes to the robot’s position and velocity (using the custom message)  which means it subscribes in the topic /odom_custom where the message is of type odom_custom_msg ,and prints the distance of the robot from the target and the robot’s average velocity. a parameter is used to set how fast the node publishes the information . the distance is computed using the low :